acdmammoths/datasetgenerator/README.md

 Dataset Generator
 =================

-A porting to C++11 and modern g++ f the IBM transactional dataset generator.
+A porting to C++11 and modern g++ of the IBM transactional dataset generator.

 Copyright (c) 2014 Matteo Riondato <matteo@cs.brown.edu>